Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Introduction

 \section{Introduction}

-Recommendation system (RS) tackles the problem of information overload which overwhelms users in the era of information explosion and is widely applied in various fields such as production recommendation in e-commerce \cite{e_commerce_rec} and service recommendation \cite{service_rec}.
+Recommendation systems (RS) address the information overload problem, which overwhelms users in the era of information explosion and is widely applied in various fields such as production recommendations in e-commerce \cite{e_commerce_rec, rs_app1} and service recommendations \cite{service_rec, rs_app3}.
 Generally, RS models users' historical interactions with items as a bipartite network and learns users' preferences by similarity measures \cite{CF} or latent models \cite{MF}.
-However, this usually faces RS with the challenge of data sparsity.
-To alleviate the challenge, various auxiliary information such as social relations \cite{social} and contents have been used to enhance the performance of RS.
-Recently, heterogeneous information network (HIN) \cite{hin} is proposed to model these auxiliary information, including diversified entities and multiple relations into a unified framework.
-Moreover, meta-path - the powerful analysis tool for HIN is designed to capture rich semantics between nodes to ensure the resilience of HIN-based RS against data sparsity.
+However, these models usually {face} the challenge of data sparsity.
+To alleviate this challenge, various auxiliary information such as social relations \cite{social} and contents \cite{rs_app2} have been used to enhance RS performance.
+Recently, heterogeneous information network (HIN) \cite{hin} was proposed to model this auxiliary information, including diversified entities and multiple relations in a unified framework.
+Moreover, meta-path, a powerful analysis tool for HIN, is designed to capture rich semantics between nodes to ensure the resilience of HIN-based RS against data sparsity.